whiteagnus/AC_QUEST/AC_QUEST/Readme-AC_QUEST-Deutsch.txt

 2.04 - 2018-06-12
 -"Ein Halbling unter Augenlosen" Bunger should walk to exit without being interrupted (moved the action into the areascript)

+2.05 - 2019-02-09
+-"The Serpents of Abbathor": journal entry should not be set upon entering the Undercellar if quest is finished; shadows in the mines now give XP;
+-"The Lost Son": in case the son was saved before talking to the mother the first time, she will recognise his presence and the quest will not be given first; the son should leave with the mother and not remain at the Friendly Arm Inn
+-"Of Wolves and Men": quest should now be solvable regardless of whom the PC meets first; quest can still have happy end if werewolf was killed before talking to Aiwell; corrected misspelled name "Tonder" in Setup-AC_QUEST.tra; more journal entries added; PC can offer the werewolf's corpse to Thalantyr regardless of quest status; sword in the chest will have the correct description text.
+-description for SLNG04.ITM corrected,
+-items will only be installed if not present (instead of checking for BG:EE) -update to weiDU v246

 ***************************************************************************************************************